Get protected, get immunized.

-If you’re age 12 years or older, you can get any vaccine at the same time as, any time before, or any time after a COVID-19 vaccine, including routine vaccines and the
+You can get most vaccines at the same time as, any time before, or any time after an mRNA COVID-19 vaccine, including routine vaccines and the

 You may not be able to get an mRNA COVID-19 vaccine if you:

-Check with your doctor or a public health nurse before you get an mRNA COVID-19 vaccine.
+Check with your healthcare provider about when you can get an mRNA COVID-19 vaccine if you: